Family Springboard Mortgage

 Getting legal advice

 Before we agree to lend you money under the Family Springboard Mortgage, you’ll need to give us the contact details of the solicitor who is giving you advice about taking out this mortgage.
 This can’t be the same solicitor who is handling the purchase of the property, but it can be someone from the same company.
-You’ll need to pay their fees.
+You or your helper will need to pay their fees.

 Getting independent legal advice is important, and your solicitor will explain the implications and risks associated with taking a Helpful Start Account as part of the Family Springboard mortgage.